 7. Choose to engage when you’re ready

-When your partner stops their verbal lockdown but you are still dealing with it proceed at your own pace.
-Set a time.
+When your partner stops their verbal lockdown but you are still dealing with it proceed at your own pace, set a time.
 2 hours?
 2 days, 2 months?
 Set a time and stick to it.
-Tell your partner: “Give me couple of days to process this”.
+Tell your partner: “Give me a couple of days to process this”.
 An understanding partner will respect the process.
 And maybe will think twice before stonewalling you next time.
 By taking your own time to deal with the argument or fight, you won’t be reliant on your partner to decide when to talk and when to not.

 Related Reading: How To Tell Your Partner You Need Space When You’re Upset